 A 5-day course of COVID-19 treatment with Xocova involves taking 7 pills of ensitrelvir.
 A similarly long course of treatment with Paxlovid requires 20 pills of nirmatrelvir and 10 pills of ritonavir.

 Ensitrelvir was developed by Shionogi & Co. in collaboration with Hokkaido University.

 Xocova: Expert Comments

-The only requirement is to start COVID-19 treatment no later than 5 days after the onset of its symptoms and signs.
-And this is obvious, because the mechanism of action of ensitrelvir implies suppression of coronavirus replication, and this is reasonable to do only at the initial stage of disease development, because further COVID-19 goes into a phase where it is not the virus itself that plays a decisive role, but the consequences it causes.
+The only requirement was to start COVID-19 treatment no later than 5 days after the onset of its symptoms and signs.
+And this is obvious, because the mechanism of action of ensitrelvir implies suppression of coronavirus replication, and this is reasonable to do only at the initial stage of disease development, because later on the infection enters a phase where it is not the virus itself but the consequences it causes that play a decisive role.

-Remarkably, the majority (71%–88%) of participants in all phase 2a groups were vaccinated against SARS-CoV-2.
-Nevertheless, Shionogi & Co. believe that the positive effect of treatment is due to ensitrelvir and not to the vaccine.
+Remarkably, most of the subjects (80%, 85%, and 93% in phases 2a, 2b, and 3) were vaccinated against SARS-CoV-2.
+Nevertheless, Shionogi & Co. is confident that the positive treatment effect is due to ensitrelvir and not to the vaccine.

 Phase 2b part of S-217622, a novel 3C-like protease inhibitor as once daily oral treatment for SARS-CoV-2 infection in Japan and South Korea.
 ECCMID, April 24, 2022.
 [PDF]

 Results from Ph1 and Ph2a studies of S-217622, a novel 3C-like protease inhibitor as once daily oral treatment for SARS-CoV-2 infection.
 ECCMID, April 24, 2022.
 [PDF]

 Top-line results of the phase 2a part of the phase 2/3 trial of S-217622, the COVID-19 therapeutic drug.
 Shionogi & Co., February 7, 2022.
 [PDF]